Power of Attorney

-If you suspect that an agent is abusing their power, or intentionally causing harm, report it to law enforcement and contact a lawyer as soon as possible.
+If you suspect that an agent is abusing their power, or intentionally causing harm, report it to law enforcement and contact a power of attorney lawyer as soon as possible.

 Trust should be a priority when appointing a power of attorney, but there are other important factors to consider as well.
 For example, in some cases, it may be better to appoint more than one agent to handle your affairs.
 In these cases, you must consider whether each party will make decisions jointly or separately.
 This can ensure that there will be a system of checks and balances to protect your interests.
 If you choose to have only one POA agent, consider selecting a backup in case of illness, injury, or death.